MAN v FAT: 5 ways joining an online weight loss service can boost your health and confidence

 3. A genuine sense of camaraderie

-For men who are trying to lose weight, joining a group of like-minded men who share many of the same experiences and goals can build a sense of trust and much-needed support.
+Joining a group of like-minded men who share many of the same experiences and goals, builds a solid feeling of trust and support.
+For men who are trying to lose weight, feelings of low self-esteem and shame when heading out to a gym or exercise class can be all too common.

-Signing up for a service where you can complete exercise and cooking challenges, share your progress with others and build rapport with your team and coach can be an invaluable part of the weight loss process.
+Signing up for a service where you can complete exercise and cooking challenges, share your progress with others and build a rapport with your team and coach is invaluable.
 “We’ve found that by encouraging our members to engage and interact with one another, they’ve built a very strong and welcoming online community,” Ben explains.

 “Alongside the WhatsApp groups, we host a MAN v FAT podcast where we invite guests on to discuss all things weight loss-related.
 As well as providing tips and useful information, topics such as mental health and body image feature regularly to help remove stigma and encourage open conversations.”